-In a literal sense, it was larger than the “half acre” of its name.
-In a figurative sense, it was smaller than the legends that survive it more than a century later.
+It was, in a literal sense, larger than the “half acre” of its name.
+It was, in a figurative sense, smaller than the legends that survive it more than a century later.
 Butch Cassidy and the Sundance Kid holed up in it.
 So did Sam Bass and his gang.
 Mary Porter played mother hen to the “soiled doves” of its “gilded palaces of sin.”
 City Marshal Jim Courtright was ordered to clean it up.
 J. Frank Norris was determined to shut it down.

 And a lot of people lost their money, their innocence, and even their lives in it.

 It was Hell’s Half Acre, and for more than thirty years it was a sin-and-gin model of supply and demand, a two-fisted, pistol-packin’, card-sharpin’, hard-drinkin’, easy-lovin’ veritable mall of vice that reduced “greenhorns” to empty-pocketed drunks and reduced reformers to tears.

 In the nineteenth century many towns had a vice district, and several were called “Hell’s Half Acre,” including those in San Antonio, Augusta, Cincinnati, Nashville, Brenham, Tascosa, and Kansas City.
 But none was wilder or woolier than Cowtown’s Acre.